Skparab1/encryption-code-gui/README.md

 - user shift to click instead of clicking the mouse
 - press any key to begin in addition to hovering
 - setting to automaticaly invoke keyboard when clicking in input prompt
+- change brightness in settings
+  - how this works: it essentially manipulates all of the rgb values BEFORE they get to the graphics display.
+This causes colors to become lighter and dimmer, causing and change in brightness.